frederic-perez/AmE-dictionary/data/dictionary.md

 __pick__ _v_ _Pick your choice._
 __pick-six__ _Football_
 __pick-up game__ A game, usually in basketball, that starts spontaneously by a group of random people or with friends.
 There aren't any refs or officiating, and the calls are all on the players, which can get a little unfair and annoying depending on who you play with.
 The players pick the teams and rules.
+__pick-up line__ A conversation opener with the intent of engaging an un familiar person for romance or dating.
 __pickets__ _n_
 __picklock__ _v_
 __pickoff__ _A pickoff throw to first base._